sjentsch/lsjDocs/lsj/Ch16_Bayes_3.rst

 ======================== =======================================

-The “basic” theory of null hypothesis testing isn’t built to handle this sort of thing, not in the form I described back in Chapter `Hypothesis testing <Ch09_HypothesisTesting.html#hypothesis-testing>`__.
+The “basic” theory of null hypothesis testing isn’t built to handle this sort of thing, not in the form I described back in Chapter `Hypothesis testing
-If you’re the kind of person who would choose to “collect more data” in real life, it implies that you are *not* making decisions in accordance with the rules of null hypothesis testing.
-Even if you happen to arrive at the same decision as the hypothesis test, you aren’t following the decision *process* it implies, and it’s this failure to follow the process that is causing the problem.\ [#]_ Your *p*-values are a lie.
+<Ch09_HypothesisTesting.html#hypothesis-testing>`__.
+If you’re the kind of
+person who would choose to “collect more data” in real life, it implies that you are *not* making decisions in accordance with the rules of null hypothesis testing.
+Even if you happen to arrive at the same decision as the hypothesis test, you aren’t following the decision *process* it implies, and it’s this failure to follow the process that is causing the problem (a `related problem
+<https://xkcd.com/1478>`__).
+Your *p*-values are a lie.

 Worse yet, they’re a lie in a dangerous way, because they’re all *too small*.
 To give you a sense of just how bad it can be, consider the